GorgonMeducer/perf_counter/README.md

 If you are using EventRecorder in MDK, once you deployed the `perf_counter`, it will provide the timer service for EventRecorder by implenting the following functions: `EventRecorderTimerSetup()`, `EventRecorderTimerGetFreq()` and `EventRecorderTimerGetCount()`.

-If you have not modify anything in `EventRecorderConf.h`, **you don't have to anything** and please keep the default configuration.
+If you have not modify anything in `EventRecorderConf.h`, **you don't have to**, and please keep the default configuration.
 If you see warnings like this:

 ```
 Invalid Time Stamp Source selected in EventRecorderConf.h!